hgoldstein95/hgoldstein95.github.io/_drafts/ocaml-aoc.md

 the future.
 The limitations I discuss are largely fixable by better documentation and examples, but they also point to larger language-design questions that go far beyond OCaml and its ecosystem.

-## What I liked!

-### Imperative Features
+## Imperative Features

 Functional programmers are sometimes dogmatic about functional code being "better" than imperative code, but dogma almost never the right way to make engineering decisions.
-I won't get into the benefits and drawbacks of functional vs. imperative programming in this post; instead, I'll just give an example of why, on occasion, I opted to use OCaml's imperative features to augment my primarily-functional programming style.
+I won't get into the benefits and drawbacks of functional vs. imperative programming in this post; instead, I'll just give some examples of why, on occasion, I opted to use OCaml's imperative features to augment my primarily-functional programming style.

+### Replicating Pseudo-code

-The specific example I have in mind was day 16 of AoC, which required measuring the shortest paths between all nodes on a graph.
+My first example is day 16 of AoC, which required measuring the shortest paths between all nodes on a graph.
 I remembered that the Floyd-Warshall algorithm would compute the required distances, but I didn't quite remember how to implement it, so I turned to [Wikipedia](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm).
 The pseudo-code from that article looks like this:
 ```